Bachelor of Education (Early Childhood)

 EDUF3031 Positive Approaches to Special Education

-Credit points: 6 Session: Semester 1,Semester 2 Classes: 1x1-hr lecture/wk for 12 wks, 1x2-hr workshop/wk for 6 wks, 20-hrs fieldwork placement Prerequisites: 96 credit points Assessment: 4000wd fieldwork report (40%) and 650wd tutorial presentation (20%) and 800wd professional statement (30%) and 2x200wd reflective commentaries (2x5%).
-All assessment tasks need to be submitted in order to pass the unit of study.
+Credit points: 6 Session: Semester 1,Semester 2 Classes: 1x1-hr lecture/wk for 12 wks, 1x2-hr workshop/wk for 6 wks, 20-hrs fieldwork placement Prerequisites: 96 credit points of units Assessment: 4000wd fieldwork report (40%) and 650wd tutorial presentation (20%) and 800wd professional statement (30%) and 2x250wd reflective commentaries (2x5%).
+All assessment tasks need to be submitted in order to pass the unit of study; active participation in tutorial presentation is required.
 Mode of delivery: Normal (lecture/lab/tutorial) day

-This unit addresses issues relating to the education of students with special education needs.
-They include the impact of the philosophy and principles of inclusive education and current legislation, evidence based approaches to curriculum, teaching and learning practices for students with special education needs.
+This unit addresses issues relating to the education of children and students with special education needs.
+They include the impact of the philosophy and principles of inclusive education and current legislation; universal design for learning; evidence based approaches to curriculum, teaching and learning practices for students with special education needs.
 A specific focus is given to supporting students with challenging behaviours in a range of settings.

 EDEC3005 Science in Early Childhood